 In Mexico, I was lifted over steep sand dunes to relish the ocean breeze with friends.

-At my part-time job in Mumbai, office employees carry me up six steps just to access the building’s lift.
+At my part-time job in Mumbai, I must be carried up six steps just to access the building’s lift.

 I spend most of the year in Mumbai, a city filled with steps and stairs of all heights: from ridiculously chunky steps to mere two-inch boosts.
 It’s the city I’m lifted up in most often.
 When I first moved here, I asked friends why, aside from space constraints, accessible entrances are so rare.
 Their answers ranged from rising flood levels and architectural aesthetics to complete negligence on the government’s part to either implement or ensure compliance with accessibility laws.